 - See Dominique Lerch: “The Simons, father and son, engravers and lithographic printers in Strasbourg (1802–1881) — a hight point in French lithography.”
 In: Journal of the Printing Historical Society.
 New series number 26 (summer 2017).
 Pages 25–40, here p.
 35–36.

 - At the moment, I am only aware of two surviving copies of the three specimen sheets that Haenel printed to originally display Midolline.
 One set is bound into a larger volume of Haenel specimen sheets held by the University Library at Ghent; a digital edition of that volume is available on Google Books.
 The second set is bound into the second of a three-volume set of Haenel/Gronau specimen sheets held by the Kunstbibliothek in Berlin (part of the city’s State Museums).
-The University of Amsterdam’s Bijzondere Collecties also include a number of Haenel specimen.
+The University of Amsterdam’s Bijzondere Collecties also includes several Haenel specimens.
 I have not examined these in person.
 They may also have surviving copies of these sheets.

 - The journal I refer to here is Johann Heinrich Meyer’s Journal für Buchdruckerkunst, Schriftgießerei und die verwandten Fächer, which was then published in Braunschweig.